larsrh/website/_articles/scala-matsuri.md

 The only difficulty was to fit all these suggestions into three days, taking into account that my first day (Monday) would likely consist of fighting against jetlag.
 However, as my friend Asta could attest to, I am very efficient at sightseeing.[^2]

-Monday, June 24
+### Monday, June 24

-: As foreseen, flying into Japan was stressful.
+As foreseen, flying into Japan was stressful.
 I had a connecting flight in Osaka, which required me to retrieve and re-check my luggage (a fact that the staff in Munich was apparently unaware of).
 The connection was tight, but ultimately I managed to catch the connecting flight to Haneda.

 Having arrived at a domestic terminal in Tokyo, I had to first go to the international terminal to pick up my preordered Pocket WiFi.
 This wouldn't have been necessary, since there are plenty of walk-in shops that will let you rent such a nifty device.
 Also, a bought a <a href="https://en.wikipedia.org/wiki/Suica">_Suica_ card</a> for transit in Tokyo.
 The staff at the airport was friendly, but it took me a while to figure out that they were trying to point out to me that unfortunately I could only buy one of the three Suica card designs at the vending machines.
 I was fine with that, but proceeded to make an order-of-magnitude error and put 10000 ¥ (approx. 100 €) on my card.
 Luckily, these cards can not only be used for transit, but also in many shops and museums.

 The monorail and then subway ride to my hotel (in the Tokyo Bay area) didn't took long and I arrived there at about 11:00 in the morning.
 I got lunch at a place in the subway station, where I had to order through a machine, but wasn't able to decipher the menu.
 The soup I got was consequently a surprise, but a pleasant one.

 A not-so-pleasant surprise was that the hotel did not have a room for me ready yet.
 Fortunately, they had free luggage lockers, so I left my suitcase there and went for a walk in the area.
 I passed through the entire area when it started drizzling.
 However, at that point it was past check-in time already, so I quickly finished my walk to reach a <a href="https://en.wikipedia.org/wiki/Yurikamome">_Yurikamome_</a> <a href="https://en.wikipedia.org/wiki/Tokyo_International_Cruise_Terminal_Station">station</a> and went back to the hotel.

 When I arrived in my room, it was about 15:00, and even though I wanted to stay awake for at least four more hours, the bed just seemed to be very enticing, so I went to sleep.

 <div class="row mt-3 mb-3">
   {% include article_picture.html src="ariake-area" text="The area around the hotel (Ariake) and the weather that greeted me" %}
 </div>

-Tuesday, June 25
+### Tuesday, June 25

-: I woke up the next day at 01:00, with about five hours to kill before breakfast started.
+I woke up the next day at 01:00, with about five hours to kill before breakfast started.
 Perfect time to catch up on some emails and work.

 The breakfast at the hotel was another classic case of cultural confusion and language barriers.
 The waiter wanted to bring me to my table and stop to point out the location of the trays and cutlery, which I mistakenly interpreted as an order to take a tray and cutlery.
 Needless to say, we were both looking at each other quizzically.

 My route for the day was based on suggestions of friends on some important spots in Tokyo.
 But first, I went to the <a href="https://en.wikipedia.org/wiki/Tokyo_Skytree">Skytree tower,</a> which sports an observation platform with an altitude of 450 meters.
 Additionally – I learned that when I arrived – a _Hello Kitty_ exhibition.

 Up there, I couldn't see very far because of mist, but enough to get the feel that Tokyo just vastly extends into (almost[^3]) all directions.
 When taking the elevator down, a Japanese person started asking me about the purpose of my visit, to which I dutifully replied along the lines of Scala Matsuri.
 Impressed, he handed me his business card.
 Unimpressed, he accepted that I didn't have any.

 From there, I proceeded to the <a href="https://en.wikipedia.org/wiki/Sumida_Park">_Sumida Park_</a>, a lovely little park by the _Sumida River_.
 Nearby is the infamous <a href="https://en.wikipedia.org/wiki/Asahi_Beer_Hall">_Asahi Beer_ building</a>, which my friend Jan has accurately described as the “unique architectural equivalent of _Fremdschämen_”.
 I strongly agree.
 From Sumida, _Asakusa_ is only a stone's throw away, where the <a href="https://en.wikipedia.org/wiki/Sens%C5%8D-ji">_Sensoji Temple_</a>, an old five-story pagoda can be found.
 For the first time, I was confronted with the fact that Buddhists seem to be intensly into incense.

 From there, I went onwards to <a href="https://en.wikipedia.org/wiki/Ueno_Park">_Ueno_</a> to enjoy the nice weather in a park (to be fair, I rode the bus for that part of the tour).
 The park has a pond which is completely covered in green plants, which is why I didn't even notice it at first.
 June is the hydrangea season in the area, which means there were plenty of colourful blossoms everywhere.

 The final two stops for the day were _Akihibara_, which I found interesting but since I'm not into games, not a place where I would spend a lot of time, and <a href="https://en.wikipedia.org/wiki/Hamarikyu_Gardens">_Hamarikyu Gardens_</a>, a nice park and an important historic site.
 During the Edo period (17th–19th century), the park was used for duck hunting.
 This involved artificial hills where hunters could hide behind, and were then called to shoot after the ducks have been lured to the ponds.

 I noticed that in most parts of the city I had visited that day all the electrical wiring was overground.
 Some of those poles were an eyesore with cables going in all directions in a seemingly unstructured fashion.
 I'm assuming the reason for this is probably because it makes repairs easier after earthquakes.

 By the time I was walking through the gardens, my watch had already informed me for the fourth time that I had reached my step goal.
 Tired after many kilometers of walking, I went back to the hotel to relax a little.
 In the evening, I met a friend I knew from the Scala community who had moved to Tokyo and his wife.
 Despite Japan's absolute hostility to a vegetarian diet, they managed to find <a href="https://soranoiro-vege.com/">a place</a> that serves vegetarian and vegan ramen.
 It was that evening that I had my second encounter with an ordering machine.
 Luckily, my company was able to help me decipher the menu there.

-  Needless to say, I was absolutely knackered when I returned back at the hotel, at which time my watch cheerfully congratulated me for breaking my five-fold step goal.
+Needless to say, I was absolutely knackered when I returned back to the hotel, at which time my watch cheerfully congratulated me for breaking my five-fold step goal.

 <div class="row mt-3 mb-3">
   {% include article_picture.html src="skytree" text="The Skytree tower" %}